CppMicroServices/rfcs/text/0000-async-work-service.md

 > One paragraph explanation of the feature.

-A service interface which allows users to execute and wait on unbounded asynchronous work, allowing service interface implementations control over task scheduling and thread management.
+A service interface which allows users to execute and wait on  asynchronous work, allowing service interface implementations control over task scheduling and thread management.

 This is a RFC for the service interface and not for the implementation of the service interface.
 There will be a separate RFC for the implementation.